-Front Router Connection Verification:
+Front Network Verification:

+The WebMux checks the availability of the front network by checking on the IP address you configured as your "external gateway ip" (your router IP).
+The selection here determines the protocol used to check the connectivity of that IP address.
 It can be "none", "ARP", "TCP Connection", or "ping".
 Depending on the front end router, this can be changed.
 For example, most Cisco routers will talk to the WebMux[TM] through ARP and TCP Connection; however, most Cisco DSL modems will only talk to the WebMux[TM] through Ping.
-The change to this verification method will take effect after the WebMux[TM] has been rebooted.
+Changes to this verification method will take effect after the WebMux[TM] has been rebooted.
 If you have configured a farm on the WebMux and the farm IP itself is showing dead, please verify that your router responds to the method you have specified in this field.

-Front Router Connection Verification IP Address:
+Front Network Verification IP Address:

+You can specify a different IP address for the WebMux[TM] to use to check the front network.
 It can be the router in front of the WebMux[TM], or a router in your ISP's WAN.
-It is recommended to have the router IP address as the verification IP address.
-However, it can be any address that is reachable on your Internet side.
-When farm listing turning red, it is an indication that this address failed check.
+It can be any address that is reachable on your Internet side.
+The protocol specified in the above field is used.
+If you see the farm IP turning red, it is an indication that this address failed the check.
+Leaving this field blank will cause the WebMux[TM] to use the IP address you specified as the "external gateway ip" when you first set up the WebMux.